Non-uniform Stability of Damped Contraction Semigroups: Non-uniform stability of damped partial differential equations

 \subsubsection{Suboptimality of the observability and wave\-packet conditions}

-In this section we discuss the natural limitations and suboptimality of the non-uniform rates of decay deduced from the various observability-type concepts in Sections~\ref{sec:freqdomresults} and~\ref{sec:timedomresults}.
-As shown in~\cite{BurHit07,AnaLea14,LeaLer17,DatKle19arxiv} in the case of multi-dimensional wave equations with viscous damping, rates of non-uniform decay are dependent not only on the location of the damping but also on the smoothness of the damping coefficient $b(\cdot)$.
-By studying a damped wave equation~\eqref{eq:2Dwave} on a square $\Omega = (0,1)\times (0,1)$ we can illustrate that the resolvent growth rates in Sections~\ref{sec:freqdomresults} and~\ref{sec:timedomresults} are inherently suboptimal due to the fact that our observability concepts --- the non-uniform Hautus test, the wavepacket condition, the observability of the Schrödinger group and the non-uniform observability --- are unable to detect the degree of smoothness of the damping coefficient $b(\cdot)$.
+In this section we discuss certain natural limitations of our results in Section~\ref{sec:freqdomresults}, and in particular describe situations where the non-uniform decay rates obtained by our methods are suboptimal.
+As shown in~\cite{BurHit07,AnaLea14,LeaLer17,DatKle20,Sun21} in the case of multi-dimensional wave equations with viscous damping, rates of non-uniform decay are dependent not only on the location of the damping but also on the smoothness of the damping coefficient $b$.
+By studying the damped wave equation~\eqref{eq:2Dwave} on a square $\Omega = (0,1)^2$ we can illustrate that the resolvent growth rates in Sections~\ref{sec:freqdomresults} and~\ref{sec:timedomresults} are inherently suboptimal due to the fact that our observability concepts --- the non-uniform Hautus test, the wavepacket condition, the observability of the Schr\"odinger group and the non-uniform observability --- are unable to detect the degree of smoothness of the damping coefficient $b$.